Rahaf-Aljadaani/Mobile-Application-Development-Camp-Android-Part/Country-Capitals-Game/readme.md

 :heavy_check_mark: - Randomly select three countries

-DONE - Final score out of 3
+:heavy_check_mark: - Final score out of 3

-DONE - No repet quations
+:heavy_check_mark: - No repet quations

-DONE - Start a new game if they want to play again
+:heavy_check_mark: - Start a new game if they want to play again

 OUTPUT